stockhuman/internaut/site/pages/projects/the-plant.md

 	<figcaption>The second iteration of the _submit_ image in the sidebar.</figcaption>
 </figure>

 My role in the design and creation of the site, start to finish, has me now as a occasional custodian.
 I still plan and implement revisions, theme updates and the like.
-For now, you can get a taste of the admin side of things with the [original editor's guide](/assets/img/work/theplant/the_little_green book_v.2.1.pdf) and by visiting [the plant](http://theplantnewspaper.com) for yourself.
+For now, you can get a taste of the admin side of things with the <a href="/assets/img/work/theplant/the_little_green book_v.2.1.pdf">original editor's guide</a> and by visiting [the plant](http://theplantnewspaper.com) for yourself.